redis-projects/redis-terraform/README.md

 ## Configuration file

-The configuration is in yaml format and is provided in a file called config.yaml
+The configuration is in yaml format and is by default expected in a file called config.yaml.
+A different configuration file can be specified by specifying the path in an environment variable called config.

 ### Sections

-There are currently two sections supported in the configuration: clusters and networks
+There are currently three sections supported in the configuration: clusters, nameservers, networks

+#### nameservers

+An optional section that defines the dns configuration for the clusters

+##### parent_zone

+The name of the zone definition in the cloud provider DNS configuration.

+Use aws.ps-redislabs.com for AWS
+Use ps-redislabs for GCP

+##### provider

+The provider to install the DNS records to.
+This is not neccessarily the provider where the cluster was created but the provider that is hosting the DNS domain for the cluster.

+##### domain

+This value specifies the subdomain where the FQDN of the cluster will be created.
+The resulting FQDN is DEPLOYMENT_NAME-CLUSTER_VPC-DOMAIN

+Use aws.ps-redislabs.com for AWS

+Use ps-redislabs.com for GCP

 #### networks